 This book brings in unusual examples to explain fundamental principles that we could all use in our lives.
 It is both comical and truly insightful.

 29. The Four Hour Workweek

 This big is perfect for the aspiring entrepreneur — but you need to be up for the challenge to make serious changes in your life.
 If you’re looking forward to making real money and are willing to change your lifestyle, then this is a great listen.
 The Four Hour Workweek by Tim Ferriss contains everything you need to get out of the 9 to 5 trap and become part of an elite group.
 Be sure to absorb as much as you can and implement the lessons you learn.

 For the extremely busy folks, this book is for you.
 If you want less on your plate and more for your life and career, this is the book to pick up.

-Written by a university psychology professor, this is another profound book that has shaken the industry.
-Carol Dweck PhD. explains in detail how success in everything that we do can be dramatically enhanced by how we view our own abilities and talents.
+Written by the university psychology professor Carol Dweck PhD., Mindset explains in detail how success in everything that we do can be dramatically enhanced by how we view our own abilities and talents.
 In short, the book explains the major differences between a growth mindset and a fixed mindset—a topic that I’ve talked about many times before.

 From a psychologist who can predict if a couple is doomed or not to a tennis coach who can tell whether a player will double-fault before the racket hits the ball, this book will challenge a lot of aspects of people and our thought process.